 The surname Coomes was first found in Sussex where they held a family seat from very ancient times.

-Important Dates for the Coomes family
+Early History of the Coomes family

 This web page shows only a small excerpt of our Coomes research.
 Another 82 words (6 lines of text) covering the years 1269, 1317, and 1651 are included under the topic Early Coomes History in all our PDF Extended History products and printed products wherever possible.